OctopusDeploy/docs/src/pages/docs/security/authentication/active-directory/troubleshooting-active-directory-integration.md

 ## Logging {#TroubleshootingActiveDirectoryintegration-Logging}

 If problems persist, we suggest turning on active directory diagnostic logging and then executing the PowerShell script above to test changes based on the results.
-We've found the best way to get actionable details out of the logs is to set the following registry settings on the the server running active directory directory services (i.e. your relevant domain controller).
+We've found the best way to get actionable details out of the logs is to set the following registry settings on the server running active directory domain services (i.e. your relevant domain controller).

 :::div{.problem}